Note

 The Minimum TLS Cipher Suite setting is supported on Basic SKUs or higher on multitenant App Service.

-The minimum TLS cipher suite includes a fixed list of cipher suites with an optimal priority order that you can't change.
-Reordering or reprioritizing the cipher suites isn't recommended because it could expose your web apps to weaker encryption.
+The minimum TLS cipher suite includes a fixed list of cipher suites that have an optimal priority order that you can't change.
+We don't recommend reordering or reprioritizing the cipher suites because doing so could enable weaker encryption on your web apps.
 You also can't add new or different cipher suites to this list.
-When you select a minimum cipher suite, the system automatically disables all less secure cipher suites for your web app.
-You can't selectively disable only some weaker cipher suites.
+When you select a minimum cipher suite, the system automatically blocks all less-secure cipher suites for your web app.
+You can't selectively block only some weaker cipher suites.

 What are cipher suites and how do they work on App Service?

 A cipher suite is a set of instructions that contains algorithms and protocols to help secure network connections between clients and servers.
 By default, the front-end OS chooses the most secure cipher suite that both App Service and the client support.
-However, if the client supports only weak cipher suites, the front-end OS would end up choosing a weak cipher suite.
-If your organization has restrictions on what cipher suites are allowed, you can update your web app’s minimum TLS cipher suite property to ensure that weak cipher suites are disabled for your web app.
+However, if the client supports only weak cipher suites, the front-end OS chooses a weak cipher suite.
+If your organization restricts the cipher suites that are allowed, you can update your web app's minimum TLS cipher suite property to ensure that weak cipher suites are blocked for your web app.

 App Service Environment with cluster setting FrontEndSSLCipherSuiteOrder